nariai/tigar2/README.md

 </pre>

 <br>
-* Please DO NOT sort sam files by position.
+<b>Please DO NOT sort sam files by position.</b>
 <br>

-Then, you can run TIGAR2 exactly the same as described above.
+Then, you can run TIGAR2 exactly the same as the way described previously.

 <hr>